 Carnage: The even more evil and psychotic spawn of Venom who enjoys killing people for thrills and devouring their remains.
 It's a symbiote bonded with a crazy serial killer named Cletus Kassidy who is...well, just exactly that: a crazy serial killer.
 No history, no established background, no motivations or real personality.
 He's just an ax-crazy psycho who likes to kill.
 Does that sound like a boring character to you?
 Well he's got an awesome design and he works well...for one story.
 Or at least one story once every few years.
 But instead, the guy got massive overexposure.
 People really love this villain, and I have no idea why.
 He's not cool, he's not fun, he's not interesting, he's not developed: he's boring!
 At least Venom had some substance to his character when he was a villain, and only really got bad when he became an anti-hero.
 There's absolutely nothing to suggest that Carnage would make a great recurring villain, and yet that's exactly what Marvel turned him into.
 And I just don't get that.
 Carnage is always a one-trick pony.

 Kraven The Hunter: Before Carnage took his place, Kraven was the blandest and lamest of Spider-Man's rogues' gallery.
 He's a stuck-up Soviet with a passion for African culture who likes to hunt people for sport, and is especially obsessed with hunting Spider-Man.
 That was really all he ever had to his character.
 He did us all a favor by blowing his brains out, but for some reason he got lionized as a villain for that!
 Why?
 He was never that cool a villain.
-He's dull!
+He's dull as dirt!